Kovalchuk1313/ActiveBox/README.md

 # ActiveBox
-it's just a layout of an adaptive site
+it's just a layout of an adaptive site with using JQ